Zhang Qingying: 2023–2024

 At the 2023 Chinese Championships, Zhang won the bronze medal in the all-around final.
 Then in the apparatus finals, she won a bronze medal on the vault and silver medals on the balance beam and floor exercise.
 She was then selected to compete at the 2023 Asian Championships along with Qiu Qiyuan, Zhang Xinyi, Zuo Tong, and Jia Ruoyi.
 The team won the gold medal, and Zhang won the individual all-around silver medal behind Qiu.
 She then won the gold medal in the balance beam by over one point and also won gold on the floor exercise.
 Later, she was selected to compete at the 2023 World Championships in Antwerp alongside Qiu, Ou Yushan, Zhou Yaqin, Huang Zhuofan and Wu Ran.
 The team finished in fourth place.
 Individually, she advanced into the balance beam final and finished sixth.

 Zhang won a gold medal on the balance beam at the 2024 Baku World Cup.
 She only competed on the balance beam at the 2024 Chinese Championships, winning the silver medal to Zhou Yaqin.
 She was an alternate for China's 2024 Olympic team.

 2025

 At the Chinese Championships, Zhang helped Zhejiang win the team title, and she won the individual all-around title.
 She then won a silver medal in the balance beam final, behind Zhou Yaqin.
 She also placed seventh on the uneven bars and fourth on the floor exercise.
 She was selected to compete at the 2025 World Championships and advanced into the all-around final in fourth place and the balance beam final in first place.
 After hitting all four routines, she won the bronze medal in the all-around final, behind Angelina Melnikova and Leanne Wong.
 She said afterward that she was satisfied with her routines but "didn't expect to make the podium".
 She went on to win the gold medal in the balance beam final with a score of 15.166, 0.866 points ahead of the silver medalist Kaylia Nemour.

+2026

+Zhang competed at the 2026 American Cup, a mixed team event, where she helped team China win gold ahead of the United States.
+At the 2026 Asian Championships, Zhang helped China win gold as a team and individually she won silver in the all-around behind compatriot Ke Qinqin.
+During event finals, she won gold on balance beam and bronze on floor exercise.
+She next competed at the 2026 Asian Games.
+On the first day of the competition, Zhang placed fourth in the all-around.
+During the team final, she helped China win their fourteenth consecutive Asian Games team title.
+During event finals she won bronze on uneven bars behind Qiu Qiyuan and Misa Nishiyama, placed fifth on balance beam, and withdrew from the floor exercise final so teammate Zhang Yihan could compete.